 How long does it take to test a Website?

 In case you are not aware, a website tester is an Internet user who takes about 15-20 minutes of their time talking aloud as they navigate through a specific website.
 It sounds really easy and it is but just like with anything else, there are some simple things that you can do to improve your rating.
 Why would you want to do this?
 Because you will be selected to complete more tests that are available to the top testers which will help you to earn even more money.
 You will also be invited to complete mobile tests that pay $15 per test and receive a free webcam from Usertesting.

-If you like to talk or enjoy browsing the web, this would be an idea way for you to make money online.
-Because it is so easy, all that is required is a computer (PC or MAC), broadband or high speed Internet and a microphone.
+If you like to talk or enjoy browsing the web, this would be an ideal way for you to make money online.
+Because it is so easy, all that is required is a computer (PC or MAC), broadband or high-speed Internet, and a microphone.
 If you are at least 18 and have access to a computer, you can be a website tester too.
-But even better than that, you can get a 5 star rating and make more money and this post will explain exactly how you can accomplish this.
+But even better than that, you can get a 5-star rating and make more money and this post will explain exactly how you can accomplish this.

 Tips for being a Successful Website Tester for UserTesting

 1. No distractions.
 Make sure that you have eliminated any background noise or other influences that could distract your attention away from the website when you are testing.